-WinPrefetchView is a small portable freeware utility that reads the Prefetch (.pf) files stored in your system and display the information stored in them.
+WinPrefetchView is a small portable freeware utility that reads the Prefetch (.pf) files stored in your system and displays the information stored in them.
 It is available here.

 By looking in these files, you can learn which files every application is using, and which files are loaded on Windows boot.

 This utility works on any version of Windows, from Windows XP to Windows 10.
 Earlier versions of Windows are irrelevant for this utility because they don’t use Prefetch files.

 If, when you run the app you cannot see any files in your prefetcher, you may have to take ownership of your C:\Windows\Prefetch folder.
 You may use UWT to do so easily via the right-click context menu.